After being a soldier for so long, adjusting to a life of subsistence farming back in Nepal was a shock to the system for Thambahadur.

 When a team of Gurkha soldiers summited Everest in May 2017 they were wearing British-made watches.
 One had been made especially for The Gurkha Welfare Trust (GWT).

-We have had a very busy September at The Gurkha Welfare Trust.
-Take a look through our gallery to see what we’ve been up to over the month.
+Take a look through our gallery to see what we’ve been up to during October.

 Over 90,000 Gurkha soldiers served in the British Army during the War.
 In this, the 100 year anniversary of the end of World War One, we will remember them.